-Citizens of San Antonio have always been very proud of the fact that for many decades their entire municipal supply of water was pure, clean groundwater derived from the Edwards Aquifer.
-No other large city could make that claim.
-Today, San Antonio receives small amounts from other sources, and many regard any other water as "not as good".
-However, modern treatment methods can produce water that many people elsewhere would consider superior.
+For many decades, citizens of San Antonio were very proud their entire municipal supply of water was pure, clean groundwater from the Edwards Aquifer.
+No other large city in the world could claim such a pure, abundant source.
+Today, San Antonio receives water from many other sources, and citizens have learned it is just as good as Edwards water.
+In fact, modern treatment methods can produce water that people might consider superior.
 Edwards water is very hard and is famous for producing a thick scale that quickly ruins water heaters and fixtures.
 More soap is required to clean things, and lots of people prefer the taste of softer water to Edwards water.

 A Little Background....